jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2019/2
 - **Metalogic** taught by Prof. Cezar A. Mortari
-  - In a nutshell: models, theories, Gödel's theorems
+  - In a nutshell: Model Theory, Gödel's theorems

 ## 2019/1
 - **Set Theory** taught by Prof. Décio Krause